Polypterus endlicherii: Ecology and life history

-Polypterus endlicheri are estimated to live to around 20 years old in the wild.
-But have been recorded to live upwards of 20 years in captivity with proper care.
+Polypterus endlicheri are estimated to live to around 20 years old in the wild, but have been recorded to live upwards of 20 years in captivity with proper care.
 Little has been recorded about wild spawning behavior though some captive breeding has been successful.
 Spawning takes place during the rainy season in response to certain changes in water temperature and chemistry.
-During mating season, males will “cup” their enlarged anal fin, signaling that they are ready to mate.
+During mating season, males will "cup" their enlarged anal fin, signaling that they are ready to mate.
 They will then follow females and repeatedly nudge or bump the females with their body and cupped anal fin.
 Breaching is also a recorded behavior during courtship rituals.
-When the female is ready, the male will place its cupped anal fin beneath the female’s genital papilla, catching and fertilizing eggs with its milt as they are released.
+When the female is ready, the male will place its cupped anal fin beneath the female's genital papilla, catching and fertilizing eggs with its milt as they are released.
 The fertilized eggs are then scattered amongst vegetation.
-After about three days, fry, roughly five millimeters in length, hatch from the eggs.
+After about three days, fry, roughly 5 mm long, hatch from the eggs.

-Larvae are born with external gills which they utilize until the internal lungs are fully developed, at which point the external gills are shed.
+Larvae are born with external gills which they use until the internal lungs are fully developed, at which point the external gills are shed.
 This usually occurs during the transition from the larval to juvenile stage but captive specimens have been recorded with external gills well into their juvenile growth.
 Their internal lungs are derived from a modified swim bladder and allow them to gulp atmospheric air.
-Adult specimens still primarily depend on gills for oxygen exchange but can supplement with atmospheric air, allowing them to survive in stagnant waters and other oxygen depleted aquatic environments.
+Adult specimens still primarily depend on gills for oxygen exchange but can supplement with atmospheric air, allowing them to survive in stagnant waters and other oxygen-depleted aquatic environments.
 These primitive lungs also allow them to survive out of water for short periods.

 P. endlicheri are primarily nocturnal, doing most of their hunting and traversing at night, using their elevated sense of smell to track down prey.
 They are generally piscivorous, feeding on fish such as tilapia and catfish.
-However, they are opportunistic and will feed on crustaceans, mollusks and even scavenge off large caracuses.
+However, they are opportunistic and will feed on crustaceans, mollusks and even scavenge off large carcasses.
 P. endlicheri do not face many threats as adults but may still be eaten by crocodiles, fish-eating birds, and larger predatory fish such as Nile perch and Vundu catfish.

 Cultural importance

 Like many other Polyptidae species, P. endlicheri are very popular among aquarium hobbyists.
-As a result, they are extensively traded as exotic pets, most of which are wild caught, potentially threatening natural populations.
+As a result, they are extensively traded as exotic pets, most of which are wild-caught, potentially threatening natural populations.
 Additionally, their popularity as pets has resulted in released specimens forming small populations outside of their native range in other tropical environments such as Florida.
 P. endlicheri are locally caught and harvested for food in central and western Africa but are not typically traded for consumption outside of their natural range.
-Surprisingly, although regionally significant to many Nile dependent African communities today, Polypteri have not been found to be depicted by ancient Egyptians.
+Surprisingly, although regionally significant to many Nile-dependent African communities today, Polypteri have not been found to be depicted by ancient Egyptians.